 Distributed recovery does have some limitations.
-It is based on classic asynchronous replication and as such it may be slow if the joining server is not provisioned at all or is provisioned with a very old backup image.
+It is based on classic asynchronous replication and as such it may be slow if the server joining the group is not provisioned at all or is provisioned with a very old backup image.
 This means that if the data to transfer is too big at phase 1, the server may take a very long time to recover.
 As such, the recommendation is that before adding a server to the group, one should provision it with a fairly recent snapshot of a server already in the group.
 This minimizes the length of phase 1 and reduces the impact on the donor server, since it has to save and transfer less binary logs.

 It is recommended that a server is provisioned before it is added to a group.
 That way, one minimizes the time spent on the recovery step.